iserdmi/scrollport-js/README.md

 # Scrollport.js

 Scrollport.js - not your boring plugin for scrolling animation.
 See [demo](http://serdmi.com/demo/scrollport/) for possible uses.
+README.md also availiable [in russian language](https://github.com/iserdmi/scrollport-js/blob/master/README_RU.md).

 Plug-in can not only animate the scroll, but also to assign references by clicking on which to begin the animation.